dominikdanner/dogebeats/README.md

 # Opensource Music Bot » Dogebeats   <img src="https://i.imgur.com/hf9Zce9.png" alt="Doge" width="60"></img>
-- You can can use `/play` to play Youtube Links or write out the name of the song.
+- You can can use `!play` to play Youtube Links or write out the name of the song.
 - Thanks to MongoDB you can add, edit, manage and play your own Playlists.
 - **Requirements:**
     - Node Version 15.x or greater